Dengyuemed/dengyuemed.github.io/_posts/2026-07-20-why-hpv-increases-oropharyngeal-cancer-risk.md

 layout: post
 title: "Why Does HPV Increase the Risk of Oropharyngeal Cancer?
 Carcinogenic Mechanisms, Diagnosis, and the Latest Treatment Advances"
 date: 2026-07-20
-description: "Explore how HPV infection causes oropharyngeal cancer, the roles of E6/E7 proteins, p16 testing, current diagnostic approaches, immunotherapy, ADCs, and emerging treatment strategies."
+description: "Learn how persistent HPV infection causes oropharyngeal cancer, the roles of E6/E7 proteins, current diagnostic methods, and the latest advances in immunotherapy and ADCs."
 author: "DengYueMed"

-category: "Head & Neck Cancer"
+category: oncology

 tags:
   - HPV
   - Oropharyngeal Cancer